landmann/tips-and-tricks/README.md

 # Vim Setup on Terminal and Jupyter

+This guide will take you through a quick setup of [vim on terminal](https://github.com/landmann/vim-setup#terminal-vim) and [vim on jupyter](https://github.com/landmann/vim-setup#jupyter-setup).
+You may add the contents of this repo into the home directory, `~/.` and follow the instructions on [Quick Install](https://github.com/landmann/vim-setup#quick-install) to install vim on terminal.
+I have not provided a file for jupyter in this directory, but you can find the code for it below.

+Last but not least, I'm in the process of writing a PowerShell guide using [ZSH](https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/), which you can find at the bottom of [this page](https://github.com/landmann/vim-setup#zsh-installation)

+# Terminal Vim

 My vimrc is a combination of many things I've read in the iternet that have worked very well for my purposes.
 Here's a list of the things I've read that have changed my setup.
 You can find the vimrc file [here](https://github.com/landmann/vim-setup/blob/master/.vimrc).

 ### Quick Install